Chiral interactions, chiral states and "chiral neutrino oscillations": Amplitudes and their properties

 The ratio of total amplitudes $A_{--} = 0.5 (1 + g_A) A_{--}^{V-A} + 0.5(1 - g_A)A_{--}^{V+A}$ (and similarly $A_{+-}$) equals

 Here $\alpha \equiv (1 - g_A)/(1 + g_A) \sim 0.1$.
 So, the ratio depends on kinematic characteristic of all particles involved in the process.

-Integration over the angles $\theta_n$ and $\theta_p$ in the probabilities gives the same value of contributions from both helicities, and so we arrive effectively at the simple chiral suppression factor $(m_\nu/2E_\nu)^2$.
 For polarized nuclei one could in principle study the dependence of the suppression on angles.
-In fact one should consider whole oscillation process neutrino including production and detection and the intergrate over kinematic variables of external particles.
+In fact, one should consider whole oscillation process including production and detection of neutrinos and the intergrate over kinematic variables of external particles.

+Integration of probabilities over the angles $\theta_n$ or/and $\theta_p$ can vanish the interference terms $P_{int}$ and therefore remove oscillations.
+For instance, according to (\ref{eq:atot2}) we have

+The fact that in general the amplitudes for different neutrino helicities and the same helicities of other particles are non-zero shows that neutrinos with opposite helicities can mediate interactions between the same states (polarizations) of external particles and therefore produce interference between the corresponding amplitudes.
+This justifies usage of formulas (\ref{eq:prodstate}), (\ref{eq:stateexp}), (\ref{eq:stateexpd1}) for states with different helicities.

 Another example which illustrates that the produced neutrino state depends on kinematics of the processes and not only on the form of fundamental interaction is the pion decay: $\pi^- \rightarrow \mu^- + \bar{\nu}$.
 The leptonic part of the matrix element which follows from the $V - A$ charged current is reduced after application of the Dirac equation for massive muon and neutrino to